 POLICY AREA INDICATOR TARGET / AIM COMMENTS CS1: Delivering Rotherham's Spatial Strategy Percentage of new development within the Rotherham Urban Area Encourage development in main urban areas in line with apportionment's by settlement type.
 Target of 38% within Rotherham Urban area (26% + 12% from Bassingthorpe Farm).
-Completion percentage above target for RUA (Bassingthorpe yet to start being developed pending master-planning work) Current Performance: Target / apportionment for 201 Rotherham Urban Area excluding gross completions).
-Above targ previou Target / apportionment for 2018/19 = 29% of housing within Rotherham Urban Area excluding Bassingthorpe Farm (124 of 427 gross completions).
-Above target and increase from 16.3% in previous year. ÷ CS1: Delivering Rotherham's Spatial Strategy Percentage of new development within the defined Principle Settlements for Growth Encourage development in defined settlements - 24%(Dinnington/Anston/Laughton Common + Wath/Brampton/West Melton + Bramley/Wickersley/Ravenfield) Core Strategy target of 24% in these settlements.
+Completion percentage above target for RUA (Bassingthorpe yet to start being developed pending master-planning work) Current Performance: Rotherham Urban Area excluding $\theta/20 = 18.3\%$ of housing within Bassingthorpe Farm (101 of 553 t and a fall on the previous year. ¥ CS1: Delivering Rotherham's Spatial Strategy Percentage of new development within the defined Principle Settlements for Growth Encourage development in defined settlements - 24%(Dinnington/Anston/Laughton Common + Wath/Brampton/West Melton + Bramley/Wickersley/Ravenfield) Core Strategy target of 24% in these settlements.
 Below target and fall on previous year.
-Current Performance: For 2018/19, 11.2% of housing v Settlements for Growth (48 of suggested target and fall fro r 2018/19, 11.2% of housing within the three defined Principle Settlements for Growth (48 of 427 gross completions, below suggested target and fall from 16.6% in previous year) > CS2: Delivering development on Major Sites To be decided To be set Any monitoring indicator to be determined - master planning work required re bringing
+Current Performance: Settlements for Growth (40 of vithin the three defined Principle 553 gross completions, below om 11.2% in previous year) ¥ CS2: Delivering development on Major Sites To be decided To be set Any monitoring indicator to be determined - master planning work required re bringing

-POLICY AREA INDICATOR TARGET / AIM COMMENTS forward strategic allocation at Bassingthorpe and broad locations for growth Current Performance: Ž N/a \$ CS3: Location of new development Percentage of dwellings on previously developed land Maximise the amount of new housing which is built on previously developed land .
+POLICY AREA INDICATOR TARGET / AIM COMMENTS forward strategic allocation at Bassingthorpe, broad locations for growth and other major sites as identified in chapter five of the Sites and Policies Document Current Performance: Ν /a \leftrightarrow CS3: Location of new development Percentage of dwellings on previously developed land Maximise the amount of new housing which is built on previously developed land.
 No actual target as this will become more difficult in future years as available brownfield sites diminish and new sites come forward.
-However a very good performance for last year.
-Current Performance: Of the 427 new builds in 2018/1 previously de Of the 427 new builds in 2018/19 - 404 or 94.6% were built on previously developed land. ÷ CS3: Location of new development Accessibility to a range of places using public transport Ensure that new housing is within easy reach of services by public transport Indicator from South Yorkshire Local Transport Plan (LTP3) Current Performance: Not yet a Not yet available \$ CS4: Green Belt Extent of Green Belt Maintain general extent of the Green Belt (none to be lost to development) 5 planning permissions in year for 7 dwellings, 1 mobile home replacement and 6 from barn conversions, existing buildings within a GB village so no overall loss.
-Current Performance: None lost du None lost during the year ÷ CS4: Green Belt Planning permissions granted on Green Belt No planning permissions to be granted for an inappropriate use.
+However, a very good performance for last year.
+Current Performance: 20 - 466 or 84.3% were built on eveloped land. ↑ CS3: Location of new development Accessibility to a range of places using public transport Ensure that new housing is within easy reach of services by public transport Indicator from South Yorkshire Local Transport Plan (LTP3) Current Performance: Not yet available \leftrightarrow CS4: Green Belt Extent of Green Belt Maintain general extent of the Green Belt (none to be lost to development) Current Performance: None lost du iring the year ↑ CS4: Green Belt Planning permissions granted on Green Belt No planning permissions to be granted for an inappropriate use.
+9 permissions creating 10 new dwellings (3 demolition and replacement with 4 new builds, 5 conversions and 1 new build in assoc. with stables).

-POLICY AREA INDICATOR TARGET / AIM COMMENTS Current Performance: None granted for inapprop None granted for inappropriate use during the year ÷ CS5: Safeguarded Land Planning permissions granted on Safeguarded Land ing permissions granted on No planning permissions to be Safeguarded Land granted for an inappropriate use.
-Safeguarded land in adopted DPD for possible longer-term use Current Performance: Safeguarded land has been iden Sites and Policies Local Plan - no Safeguarded land has been identified in the adopted publication Sites and Policies Local Plan - no planning permissions granted. ÷
+POLICY AREA INDICATOR TARGET / AIM COMMENTS Current Performance: None granted for inappro priate use during the year ↑ CS5: Safeguarded Land Planning permissions granted on Safeguarded Land No planning permissions to be granted for an inappropriate use.
+Safeguarded land in adopted DPD for possible longer-term use Current Performance: ntified in the adopted publication o planning permissions granted. ^

-No Change / No Update = ←▶ Improving / On Target = $\clubsuit$ Declining / Not on Target = $\bigstar$
+Improving / On Target = \uparrow Declining / Not on Target = \downarrow No Change / No Update = \leftrightarrow